azimuth-cloud/zenith/README.md

-[SERVER] [INFO] Updating service health status in Consul [SERVER] [INFO] Service health updated successfully [SERVER] [INFO] Updating service health status in Consul ...
+[SERVER] [INFO] Updating service health status in Consul [SERVER] [INFO] Service health updated successfully [SERVER] [INFO] Updating service health status in Consul [SERVER] [INFO] Service health updated successfully ...
 ```

-The client and server negotiate the tunnel configuration, and the final configuration that
+The subdomain that is associated with the SSH key is verified and printed, then the client and
-is decided on is output on stdout, including the subdomain.
+server negotiate the tunnel configuration.

 The NGINX test page will now be available at `http[s]://[subdomain].[zenith_base_domain]`.